Just married: Prince Harry, Meghan Markle proclaimed husband and wife

 Bollywood actor and Markle's friend Priyanka Chopra also attended the wedding.

-Confusion over his attendance marred the build-up to the wedding, which had been choreographed for months by royal aides, and his name still appears in the order of service.

-On Friday, Ragland met Queen Elizabeth, 92, and her husband Prince Philip, 96, who will be among the senior royals in the 600-strong congregation.

-Hours before the ceremony, Queen Elizabeth bestowed the title of Duke of Sussex on her grandson, a step that means the American actress, star of the TV drama Suits, will become a duchess when she marries Harry.
+Hours before the ceremony, Queen Elizabeth bestowed the title of Duke of Sussex on her grandson, a step that led to the American actress becoming a duchess after her marriage to Harry.

-Under clear skies and glorious sunshine, a military band in scarlet uniforms and bearskin hats entertained thousands of excited fans gathered behind barriers.

 To some Britons, the wedding embodies a more modern Britain where race or background are no bar to even the most elite and traditional of institutions.